kitopang/nyt-cooking-buddy/README.md

 3. De-select and alter shopping list
 4. Order autonomously on Amazon Fresh using a Claude + Playwright agent

+## Usage:
+Load extension into chrome:
+- Open Chrome and go to chrome://extensions
+- Toggle Developer mode on (top-right corner)
+- Click Load unpacked
+- Select the `extension` folder

+Run `npm run dev` in `server` to start the backend that processes the extension's request and auto-order automation

 # Why I built this
 I enjoy the act of cooking, but don't appreciate the time & energy it takes to prepare for it.
 My typical Monday used to look like the following: